ACIS2021/ViewPlanningToolbox/README.md

 4. VirtualEnv for the package management
 Installation Instructions
 -------------------------
-1. Clone this repository into your python project folder using terminal:
+1. Clone this repository into your Python project folder using the terminal:
 ```
 git clone https://github.com/matthew-tucsok/ViewPlanningToolbox.git <your_project_folder>
 ```